samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 Unfortunately for those of you (including myself) who are new to using VS Code you will find a few subtle changes, for example you cant just build your solution with a shortcut like you do on Windows.

-Another thing is it doesn't have a built in test runner yet.
+Another thing is it doesn't have a built in test runner yet, so unit testing your code is a bit difficult for those of use used to having resharper a shortcut away, but not impossible.

-The aim of this blog post is to walk you through doing TDD on it.
+The aim of this blog post is to walk you through doing TDD on it

 For anyone doing TDD, [NCrunch](http://www.ncrunch.net/) is a must!
 The ability to make any code change and have all your tests run automatically changes the way you code completely, the immediate feedback is immense!